 First aid basics

-First aid is how to help an injured or sick person immediately after an event.
+First aid is what you do to help an injured or sick person immediately after an event.
 Learn about the 'DRSABCD' action plan and how to find a course.

 First aid kits

 An organised and properly stocked first aid kit can give you peace of mind.
 Discover what to keep in your first aid kit and how to use the items.

 CPR - how to perform it